EloquentStudio/filter.js/README.md

 - `selector` by default for checkbox and radio button is `:checked`, for input field `input` and for select box is `select`.'#genre_criteria input:checkbox' will collect the checkboxes values in html element with `id="genre_criteria"`
 - `all` option : if selected values of specific filter criteria contains `all` option value then all record selected for that criteria.

-There are two way to add criteria one is add at time of filter object initialisation and other one is add when required
+There are two way to add criteria.
+One is add at time of filter object initialisation and other is add when required.

 ```javascript
   //On create